jessicarush/react-notes/nextjs_data_fetching_summary.md

 ## Client-side

+Client-side data fetching is necessary when data needs to be updated dynamically after the initial page load, such as for real-time updates, user interactions that trigger data changes (e.g., search inputs, filters), or when using APIs that require client authentication tokens.
+It’s also used when some data depends on browser state, like window size or user geolocation, which isn’t available on the server.
 This demonstrates fetching data on load with `useEffect` as well as `Onclick`.

 ```jsx
 'use client';